Skip to content

 Accidents involving injuries should be reported by calling 911 at the scene of the accident by one of the drivers involved or a witness of the accident.

-Before you file a claim, there are a few things you need to do, including:
+Before you file an insurance claim, there are a few things you need to do, including:

 • If you are able, call 911 at the scene of the accident.
 When you do this, it gets emergency responders to the scene and ensures that anyone needing medical attention, including you, can receive it as soon as possible.
-This also allows the police to investigate the accident and file an accident report, which your insurance may require.
+This also allows the police department to investigate the accident and file a police report, which your insurance may require.

 • If you can, take pictures of the accident scene.